FAA outlines new rules for drones and their operators

-WASHINGTON (AP) — Federal officials say they will allow operators fly small drones over people and at night, potentially giving a boost to commercial use of the machines.
+WASHINGTON (AP) — Federal officials say they will allow operators to fly small drones over people and at night, potentially giving a boost to commercial use of the machines.

 Most drones will need to be equipped so they can be identified remotely by law enforcement officials.